jftuga/len/README.md

 # len
-return the sting length of the given cmd line arguments
+Return the combined string length of all of given command line arguments.

+Usage: len "string"

+This program assumes that there is only one space between each command line argument.

+The most accurate way to get a string length is to surround all of your command line arguments between double-quotes.